 I wanted to share this as we all need to know that the challenges of life continue no matter what.
 How we deal with those challenges is critical for our well being and those who care for us.

-Today, I am seeking all the strength to get back on the road to the journey I chose for myself – one of good health, healthy living, exercise of body, mind and soul.
+Today, I am seeking all the strength to get back on the road to the journey I chose for myself – one of good health, healthy living, the exercise of body, mind and soul.